 The positive impact of NextStep’s holistic business model is already apparent in the regions where the company is currently operating.
 In a 2020 survey, we found that training with Nextstep increased our graduates’ projected lifetime earnings by nearly 60% on average, and we’ve already reduced staffing shortages with more than 75 long-term-care providers.

 Moving forward, we’re focused on expanding and strengthening our community.
-Recent investments by Johnson & Johnson Impact Ventures, backed by the Johnson & Johnson Foundation, JAZZ Venture Partners, Springrock Ventures, ZOMA Capital, the [email protected] Impact Fund, and Frontier Angels totaling $3.3 million will support NextStep’s efforts to scale our program nationally and make critical strides toward closing the caregiver gap.
+Recent investments by Johnson & Johnson Impact Ventures, JAZZ Venture Partners, Springrock Ventures, ZOMA Capital, the [email protected] Impact Fund, and Frontier Angels totaling $3.3 million will support NextStep’s efforts to scale our program nationally and make critical strides toward closing the caregiver gap.

 Solving the care crisis will take the ongoing cooperation of all long-term-care stakeholders.
 Some of these players — like government agencies — are an essential part of the solution but inherently move at a pace that’s too slow for those already caught up in the deficits of the caregiving system.
 Given the exacerbation of the COVID-19 pandemic, it’s essential that impact investors inject funding into innovative health care start-ups that are directly training and supporting caregivers and have the capacity to respond nimbly to complex and evolving long-term-care challenges.

 Caregivers deserve a long-term solution, but they need a lifeline now — impact investors can throw it to them.